devlimelabs/ngx-state/README.md

 ## Usage
 Bear with us...
 We promise next time you check this it will be filled in

+### State
+The `State` service class is a base class to extend your state(s) from.
+It takes a type interface and provides a type-safe set function.
+That's it:

 ## Schematics
 Angular schematics for @devlime/ngx-state are already underway!
 Update coming soon!